 Section 4.
 Holiday Pay on Day Off.
-When any observed holiday falls on an employee's regularly scheduled day off, the employee shall accrue twelve (12) hours of vacation for every observed holiday which occurs during the pay period.
+When any holiday falls on an employee's regularly scheduled day off, the employee shall accrue twelve (12) hours of vacation for every holiday which occurs during the pay period.

 Section 5.
 Holiday Pay Entitlement.
-To be entitled to receive a paid observed holiday, an employee must be in payroll status on the normal work day immediately preceding and the normal work day immediately following the observed holiday(s).
+To be entitled to receive a paid holiday, an employee must be in payroll status on the normal work day immediately preceding and the normal work day immediately following the holiday(s).

-Any employee who dies or is mandatorily retired on an observed holiday or holiday weekend shall be entitled to be paid for the observed holiday(s).
+Any employee who dies or is mandatorily retired on a holiday or holiday weekend shall be entitled to be paid for the holiday(s).

-Eligible intermittent employees shall receive an observed holiday if they work the day before and the day after the observed holiday or if they work on an observed holiday.
-If the intermittent employee works on the observed holiday, holiday pay shall be paid for all hours actually worked, not to exceed eight (8) hours for a single observed holiday.
-If the intermittent employee does not work on the observed holiday, holiday pay shall be in accord with the schedules set forth in Appendix B1.
+Eligible intermittent employees shall receive a holiday if they work the day before and the day after the holiday or if they work on a holiday.
+If the intermittent employee works on the holiday, holiday pay shall be paid for all hours actually worked, not to exceed eight (8) hours for a single holiday.
+If the intermittent employee does not work on the holiday, holiday pay shall be in accord with the schedules set forth in Appendix B1.

 Section 6.
-Payment for Work on an Observed Holiday.
+Payment for Work on a Holiday.

-A. Scheduling.
-If more employees in a work unit would normally be scheduled or are scheduled to work on an observed holiday than necessary, and there are conflicts in requests for the holiday off, the Appointing Authority shall grant the holiday off on the basis of State Seniority within or among class(es) as determined by the Appointing Authority, provided that the Appointing Authority retains the right to schedule employees with the ability and capacity to perform the job.

-Of the employees who do not request the observed holiday off at least twenty-one (21) calendar days prior to the observed holiday, the most senior employees based on State Seniority, within or among classes as determined by the Appointing Authority, shall be assigned to work the observed holiday.

-B. Payment.
-Any employee who works on an observed holiday shall be compensated at the straight time rate for all regular hours worked and shall accrue an additional twelve (12) hours of vacation for every holiday which occurs during the pay period.
-Further, it is understood that any employee who is scheduled to work on an observed holiday, must use paid leave to secure the day off.

-Notwithstanding the above, for sick leave usage occurring in conjunction with an observed holiday(s), the employee shall be required to utilize vacation leave in lieu of sick leave.
+- A. Scheduling.
+If more employees in a work unit would normally be scheduled or are scheduled to work on a holiday than necessary, and there are conflicts in requests for the holiday off, the Appointing Authority shall grant the holiday off on the basis of State Seniority within or among class(es) as determined by the Appointing Authority, provided that the Appointing Authority retains the right to schedule employees with the ability and capacity to perform the job. - Of the employees who do not request the holiday off at least twenty-one (21) calendar days prior to the holiday, the most senior employees based on State Seniority, within or among classes as determined by the Appointing Authority, shall be assigned to work the holiday. - B. Payment.
+Any employee who works on a holiday shall be compensated at the straight time rate for all regular hours worked and shall accrue an additional twelve (12) hours of vacation for every holiday which occurs during the pay period.
+Further, it is understood that any employee who is scheduled to work on a holiday, must use paid leave to secure the day off. - Notwithstanding the above, for sick leave usage occurring in conjunction with a holiday(s), the employee shall be required to utilize vacation leave in lieu of sick leave.